Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Apply a targeted repair to the local SQLite index' with three specific modes (drop-orphans, drop-vec, rebuild-fts).
-It distinguishes from siblings like verify_index and embed_repo by recommending verify_index first and explaining each mode's effect.
+The description clearly states 'Apply a targeted repair to the local SQLite index' and enumerates three specific modes (drop-orphans, drop-vec, rebuild-fts) with distinct purposes.
+It differentiates from sibling tool verify_index by instructing to verify first.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.